likoly/os-challenge-ByteForce/README.md

 <sub>*Responsible: Søren*</sub>

+#### Motivation:
+We want to be able to create a priority queue, so making a queue was the first step.
+This should also help reduce time, as no new threads have to be created.

+#### Functionality:
 The queue is an Array queue made from `request_t`, this let's all the requests have an index.
 The queue is made for requests to wait until they are first in line to be dequed.
-This helps target the requests with the highest priority and avoid creating a thread for each new request.

 #### Test: